Forex trading in the UAE

 If you are active in the foreign exchange market, the United Arab Emirates offers an excellent platform for your activities.
 Here’s why:

-• No personal income tax on independent trading;
+• No personal income tax on independent trading on personal accounts;

 • Low taxes for businesses — 9% on profits exceeding 375,000 AED;